turnerlabs/harbor-compose/README.md

 Just like `docker-compose`, `harbor-compose` has similar commands for managing the lifecycle of your app on Harbor:

 - Start and stop services
+- Upload environment variables and scale replicas
 - View the status of running services
 - Stream the log output of running services
+- Trigger an image deployment from a public build system (like Circle CI, Travis CI, etc.)

 A simple `docker-compose.yml` might look like this: